cjgronlund/project-rome/project-rome-docs/hosting/android/how-to-guides/hosting-android.md

 This guide shows how to make your app available as a host app that can be remotely launched or provide app service resources to a remote client device.
 The [Command remote devices and apps](../../../commanding/android/how-to-guides/command-remote-devices-and-apps-android.md) guide shows how to set up the client side of these actions.

+See the [API reference](../api-reference/index.md) page for links to the reference docs relevant to these scenarios.
+See the [Android sample app](https://github.com/Microsoft/project-rome/tree/master/Android/samples) for a working example of Project Rome features.

 First, initialize the Connected Devices Platform by following the steps below.
 If you've done this already, skip to the next section.

 [!INCLUDE [android/platform-init](../../../includes/android/platform-init.md)]